16 Photos Of Cinque Terre That Will Make You Want To Live La Bella Vita

 Next stop: postcard town meets life in the center of Vernazza.
 Explore the Belforte Tower for a magnificent view of this enchanting destination.

 It would have been a crime to leave Cinque Terre without trying their fresh seafood.
 I ventured into one of the restaurants in Manarola before heading back to Genoa.
 I was wary the restaurant was too touristy and the food wasn’t going to be high quality but the freshness of the seafood just transcended from the plate to my palate.
 It was by far, some of the freshest seafood I have ever had.
 I enjoyed every bite of my dinner and devoured it, despite my effort to savor every bite. #foodieproblems

-Even though Cinque Terre is a very touristy area, the fact that most of the shops and restaurants are owned and managed by locals, has helped maintain the authentic ambiance in the villages.
-If you want to stay in Cinque Terre for a few days but want to avoid the crowd, try staying in smaller towns in the outskirts and boost your budget friendly efforts.
+Even though Cinque Terre is a very touristy area, the fact that most of the shops and restaurants are owned and managed by locals has helped maintain the authentic ambiance in the villages.
+If you want to stay in Cinque Terre for a few days but want to avoid the crowd, try staying in smaller towns on the outskirts and boost your budget-friendly efforts.